English

 The skin consists of three layers: the epidermis, the dermis, and the subcutaneous tissue (hypodermis).

-The epidermis mainly consists of keratinocytes, which you can see as a wall of bricks where sebum acts as the cement.
+The epidermis is mainly composed of keratinocytes, which can be seen as a wall of bricks with sebum acting as the cement.
 The sebaceous glands ensure that there is an oily layer around the keratinocytes, making it difficult for water and other substances to penetrate.
-Despite this protection, the epidermis still allows substances to pass through to a limited extent, which then reach the capillaries in the dermis.
+Despite this protection, the epidermis still allows substances to pass through to a limited extent, which can reach the capillaries in the dermis.
 Through the blood, the substance enters the body, where it can have a positive or negative effect.
-So, what should you do?
+So, what should you use?
 We recommend a natural sunscreen.
-Natural filters are made based on minerals such as zinc and titanium dioxide.
-Mineral filters do not penetrate your skin but form a layer on your skin.
+Natural filters are made from minerals such as zinc and titanium dioxide.
+Mineral filters do not penetrate your skin but form a layer on it.
 This layer reflects the sun's rays before they can negatively affect the skin.
-You apply natural sunscreen with mineral filters at the moment you go sunbathing, as they are not absorbed by your skin.
+You apply natural sunscreen with mineral filters at the moment you start sunbathing, as they are not absorbed by your skin.

-Mineral sunscreen filters have the great advantage that they do not penetrate your skin and provide immediate protection as soon as you apply the cream.
-In the past, mineral filters left a white cast on the skin, which many people found annoying, but thanks to nanotechnology, this is a thing of the past.
-With this technique, the molecules of the minerals are reduced in size, making the cream more transparent and easier to apply.
-A downside of these nanoparticles is that they can also penetrate the skin, but that depends on their form, how they react to sunlight, and the extent to which your body can break them down.
+Mineral sunscreen filters have the significant advantage of not penetrating your skin and providing immediate protection once you apply the cream.
+In the past, mineral filters left a white cast on the skin, which many people found bothersome, but thanks to nanotechnology, this is a thing of the past.
+This technology reduces the size of the mineral molecules, making the cream more transparent and easier to apply.
+A downside of these nanoparticles is that they can also penetrate the skin, but this depends on their form, how they react to sunlight, and the extent to which your body can break them down.
 Nanoparticles based on zinc oxide and titanium dioxide can be used as long as they are coated.
-Zinc oxide is preferable over titanium dioxide because the latter can sometimes cause allergic reactions, which may be mistakenly identified as sun allergy.
-For the connoisseurs among us: Nanoparticles that can barely penetrate the skin include Tinosorb M (Methylene Bis-Benzotriazolyl Tetramethylbutylphenol) and Tinosorb A2B (Tris Biphenyl Triazine).
-These nanoparticles are stable and do not have a hormone-disrupting effect on your body.
-The range of natural sunscreens continues to grow and offers a very good alternative to 'regular' sunscreens with synthetic filters.
-Opt for a broad-spectrum natural sunscreen, which protects the skin against both UVA and UVB radiation.
+Zinc oxide is preferred over titanium dioxide because the latter can sometimes cause allergic reactions, which may be mistakenly attributed to sun allergy.
+For the connoisseurs among us: Nanoparticles that can hardly penetrate the skin include Tinosorb M (Methylene Bis-Benzotriazolyl Tetramethylbutylphenol) and Tinosorb A2B (Tris Biphenyl Triazine).
+The range of natural sunscreens continues to grow and offers an excellent alternative to 'regular' sunscreens with synthetic filters.
+Choose a broad-spectrum natural sunscreen, which protects the skin against both UVA and UVB radiation.

-The INCI list, which stands for International Nomenclature of Cosmetic Ingredients, provides a clear overview of the internationally standardized names for all substances used in cosmetics.
+The INCI list, which stands for International Nomenclature of Cosmetic Ingredients, provides a clear overview of the internationally standardised names for all substances used in cosmetics.
 We have created a list for you with INCI names of the burdensome sun filters.
-These substances are not found on the label of your healthy sunscreen.
+You won't find these substances on the label of your healthy sunscreen.

 Check the INCI List